Azure/azure-sdk-for-cpp/sdk/keyvault/azure-security-keyvault-secrets/README.md

 This project welcomes contributions and suggestions.
 Most contributions require you to agree to a Contributor License Agreement (CLA) declaring that you have the right to, and actually do, grant us the rights to use your contribution.
-For details, visit [Contributor License Agreement](https://cla.microsoft.com).
+For details, visit the [Contributor License Agreement](https://cla.microsoft.com).

 When you submit a pull request, a CLA-bot will automatically determine whether you need to provide a CLA and decorate the PR appropriately (e.g., label, comment).
 Simply follow the instructions